-- (27) Ø Isten-nek igé-jé-t [Matt 13:20]

-God-DAT word-POSS-ACC

-'the word of God'

-(28) The source of the state of the state - (28) az ország-nak igé-jé-t [Matt 13:19] the kingdom-DAT word-POSS-ACC 'the word of the kingdom'

-- (29) Ø ország-á-nak evangéliom-á-t [Matt 4:23] kingdom-POSS.3SG-DAT gospel-POSS-ACC 'the gospel of his kingdom' - (30) az ország-nak evangéliom-a [Matt 24:14] the kingdom-DAT gospel-POSS 'the gospel of the kingdom'
+- (27) Ø Isten-nek igé-jé-t [Matt 13:20] God-DAT word-POSS.3SG-ACC 'the word of God' - (28) az ország-nak igé-jé-t [Matt 13:19] the kingdom-DAT word-POSS.3SG-ACC 'the word of the kingdom' - (29) Ø ország-á-nak evangéliom-á-t [Matt 4:23] kingdom-POSS.3SG-DAT gospel-POSS.3SG-ACC 'the gospel of his kingdom' - (30) az ország-nak evangéliom-a [Matt 24:14] the kingdom-DAT gospel-POSS.3SG 'the gospel of the kingdom'

-As for the possessed part of the expression, no determiner ever appears on the head noun in this manuscript.
+As for the possessed part of the expression, no determiner ever appears on the head noun.
 Possessive constructions, though not necessarily, but prototypically are definite, because the referent of the possessed noun is existentially presupposed and identified via its relation to the referent of the possessor (Koptjevskaja-Tamm 2001: 964).
 Accordingly, Old Hungarian does not need an article in these constructions, since definiteness becomes evident by the presence of a possessor expression.
 It is remarkable to note that, as far as I observed during my inquiries, possessives and demonstratives mutually exclude each other in this corpus, suggesting that these expressions occupy the same structural position (probably the specifier of the DP).